When Light Breaks In

 Thank You for being the Light that never fades, even when our lives feel dim, our leadership feels uncertain, and our next steps feel unclear.
 In a world full of noise, pressure, and distraction, we need Your voice more than ever.

-You don't just show the way, you are the Way.
+You don't just show the way, you're the Way.

 Today, we lay down our pride, our self-reliance, and our fear of being exposed.
 Shine Your light into every corner of our lives, our hearts, our homes, our decisions, and our dreams.